19 Great Bike Industry Jobs & Career Ideas

 This may be a pipe dream for many people, but there are pro athletes out there earning a living with their bike skills.
 If you’re good enough and have the mental discipline to pursue your dreams, give it a go!

 18. Bike patrol

-- Education/experience requirements: First aid certification
+- EDUCATION: First aid certification or wilderness first aid

-- Job opportunities: Bike parks
+- OPPORTUNITIES: Bike parks